oktadev/okta-smartfhir-docs/README.md

 In the reference implementation there is a very basic mock patient service, which can be found in mock_patient_service.js.

 **OAuth2 Callback Proxy**
-This endpoint is used to receive the authorization code from Okta as a result of the modified OAuth2 authorization process begun by custom consent screen.
-It will pass that authorization code back to the client app.
+This endpoint is used to receive the authorization code from Okta as a result of the modified OAuth2 authorization process begun by custom patient picker/consent screen.
+It will pass that authorization code and original authorization state back to the client app.

 **Token Hook**
 The token hook is an API endpoint that Okta calls as it processes the authorization request for the SMART client app (initiated by the custom consent screen).
 It has 2 purposes: